interkosmos/fortran-paho/README.md

-# f08paho
+# fortran-paho
 A Fortran 2008 interface to the [Eclipse Paho](https://www.eclipse.org/paho/) MQTT client library, for connecting Fortran to the Internet of Things.
-Currently, `f08paho` is just a proof of concept.
+Currently, `fortran-paho` is just a proof of concept.

 ## Requirements
 In order to use the interface, you will need a Fortran 2008 compiler for building and the Eclipse Paho C library for linking.
-Compilation has been tested with GNU Fortran 8, but should work with other modern compilers as well.
+Compilation has been tested with GNU Fortran 9, but should work with other modern compilers as well.

 ## Build Eclipse Paho
 If Eclipse Paho is not installed already, clone the GitHub [repository](https://github.com/eclipse/paho.mqtt.c) and build it from
 source:

 ```
 $ git clone https://github.com/eclipse/paho.mqtt.c.git
 $ cd paho.mqtt.c/